Our Adoption Requirements

 If medical reasons or age prevented any of this from being done prior to the trial placement, we will make the necessary arrangements.
 In most cases, your dog won’t need further veterinary treatment during the trial placement period.

 We encourage you to bring the dog to your veterinarian during the two-week trial placement period, at your own expense, to assure yourself that the dog is healthy, before the adoption is complete.

 The trial placement period gives you a chance to get to know the dog and allows the dog to exhibit its normal behavior — often quite different (and usually better!) than you will see at an adoption event or initial meeting.

 During this time, you can consult with Peppertree volunteers who will help with adjustment problems, new-owner questions, and the like.
 If needed, we can extend the trial placement period before the adoption becomes final.

-Once all agree that this is, indeed, the dog for you, we execute your adoption contract, deposit your adoption fee, and, for tax purposes, provide a receipt for any amount beyond the fee that you may have contributed.
+Once all agree that this is, indeed, the dog for you, we will finalize the adoption.
+This means we will execute your adoption contract, deposit your adoption fee, and (for tax purposes) provide a receipt for any amount that you may have contributed beyond the fee.

 Our involvement does not end there, however.
 You will now be part of the Peppertree “family.”
 We will remain available for consultation about other adjustment concerns, or to hear and applaud your brags!
 For your dog, Peppertree steps into the role that a good breeder would fill — with a lifetime commitment to the well-being of our dogs and their families.